milvus-io/milvus-docs/site/en/adminGuide/clouds/azure.md

 |:---|:---|:---|
 |`minio.azuregateway.replicas`|The number of replica nodes to use for the gateway.
 We recommend that you use one because MinIO does not support well for more than one replica.|`1`|

-Continue to use all normal MinIO metadata variables.
+Continue to use all predefined MinIO metadata variables.

 The following example installs a chart named `my-release`.